Postmedia-StreetPerfect/StreetPerfectClientNet/README.md

 # StreetPerfectClient for .Net
-C# XPC Client for StreetPerfect native access
+C# XPC Client for StreetPerfect native AND HTTP access

 The easiest way to use the C# client is to add it as a singleton service in your ConfigureServices() aspnet function.